-Identify individuals who are interested in using the Community Orchard
+Who Might Use the Community Orchard?

 Your Community Orchard may need maintenance throughout the year.
 Identify individuals and organizations who are interested in learning how to maintain an orchard.
 Consider individuals who have previous experience with orchards, organizations that specialize in nutrition/health/traditional knowledge sharing, and individuals that live or work close to the Community Orchard.